baseershah7/baseershah7/README.md

 I'm a competitive, production-ready **Data Scientist** with a passion for building intelligent systems that actually work outside notebooks.
 I specialize in extracting deep insights from complex data, designing robust machine learning pipelines, and delivering solutions that are both impactful and scalable.

-My background combines rigorous participation in global ML competitions with hands-on experience building full-stack ML systems — from raw data to deployed inference APIs.
+My background combines meticuloues & stringent participation in global AI competitions with hands-on experience building full-stack ML systems — from raw data to deployed inference APIs.
 Whether it's medical imaging, sensor fusion, time series, or structured data, I bring engineering precision and creative problem-solving to the table.

 ---